osbhack19/Swiss-Blockchain-Hackathon-19/README.md

 ### Packages Pick-Up

 Once a package is picked-up, the post office will send a transaction to the smart contract with the amount to be paid to the driver is sent.
-This money is stored in the smartcontract and paid to the user once the package is delivered.
+This money is stored in the smart contract and paid to the user once the package is delivered.

 ### Packages Delivery to the final destination